 The University of Maine Center for Community Inclusion and Disability Studies is now offering a 4-course Graduate Certificate in Interdisciplinary Disability Studies.

 Four online asynchronous courses examine disability theory, policy, and practices that address disability needs, rights and interventions.
-The Graduate Certificate in Interdisciplinary Disability Studies provides a valuable credential for those currently working in or thinking of entering any aspect of disability practice, policy and research.
-The program is open to Maine residents and/or in-state students who have obtained a baccalaureate degree, including those who seek only the certificate; students who want to study in one or more of the courses without seeking the certificate; and students currently matriculated in masters and doctoral programs.
+The Graduate Certificate in Interdisciplinary Disability Studies provides a valuable credential for those currently working in direct services (i.e., rehabilitation, nursing, social work or education); the creation of accessible environments and products (web designer, landscape architect, or engineer); or those interested in or involved with disability and human rights policy.
+The program is open to individuals who have obtained a baccalaureate degree, including those who seek only the certificate; individuals who want to study in one or more of the courses without seeking the certificate; and students currently matriculated in masters and doctoral programs.